example42/example42.github.io/_posts/2021-02-11-hiera-merge-behavior.md

       users::users:
         merge: 'deep'

-It is up to you and your usecase if you place the lookup_option into the common layer or if you even overwrite lookup_options on a higher level.
+It is up to you and your use case if you place the lookup_option into the common layer or if you even overwrite lookup_options on a higher level.

 Happy puppetizing and data merging,

 Martin Alfke